UsmanButt1/mh-blog/README.md

 * Upon signing in, the success message does not appear on the home page but does show up when the user navigates to the Journal Entries page.
 Additionally, some unexpected bullet points appear, which I have not yet addressed.
 These issues will be resolved in a future update.

 Most bugs encountered during the creation of this application have been resolved.
 However, a section allowing users to reset their passwords still needs to be implemented.
-This feature was not within the scope of this particular project but will be addressed soon, along with the following future enhancements:
+This feature was not within the scope of this particular project but will be addressed soon.

+# Future Features:

+As well as fixing the bugs above, the following future enhancements would also be implemented:

 * A comments model will allow users to comment on specific journal entries, creating conversation threads between users.